cBioPortal/cbioportal/docs/Data-Loading-Maintaining-Studies.md

 ./cbioportalImporter.py -s ../../../test/scripts/test_data/study_es_0/
 ```

-### Importing a complete study manually
+### Importing file by file
-To import a complete study manually, you will need the following commands:
+To import a study file by file, you will need the following commands:

 First, if your cancer type does not yet exist, you need to create it:
 ```